mnwana/readme-generator/README.md

  ![MIT license badge](https://img.shields.io/badge/license-mit-blue)

 ## Description
- a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+ A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package

 ## Table of Contents
  - [Installation](#installation)